WAV (laughing, crying), 2018, two-channel video installation.

 ● (x2) rhythmic patterns of vertical columns that silently rise and fall over time

-The sets of graphic information point to intermediary sound-recordings and to bodies that once
+The sets of graphic information point to intermediary sound-recordings and to bodies that

-ambiguous reading of two corporealities that are both proximal and remote.
+an ambiguous reading of two corporealities that are both proximal and remote.